Risk and assessment scoring configuration in Risk Manager

 If your company uses more than one instance in Launchpad, make sure the appropriate instance is active.

-6. Under the Response type section, enter the scores for the options.
+7. In the Response type section, enter the severity scores.
 For example: Low = 1, Medium = 2, and High = 3.

-9. Go back to the Attribute Types page and repeat the same steps to update the Impact field.
+10. Go back to the Attribute Types page and repeat the steps to update the Impact field.

 Risk score configuration

-The risk score configuration contains two sections: Risk Score Formula and Risk Level Output.
+The risk score configuration contains the Risk Score Formula and Risk Level Output sections.

 Risk Score Formula